m-kru/hbs/user-manual/architecture.typ

 + `hbs::TopTarget` - the name of the top target being run,
 + `hbs::TopTargetArgs` - the list with command line arguments passed to the top target.

-To get the list of all HBS public symbols you can run `hbs doc` command in the shell.
+To get the list of all HBS public symbols you can run `'hbs doc'` command in the shell.

 == Code generation <code-generation>